xnnba1984/Benchmarking-the-Autoencoder-Design-for-Imputing-Single-Cell-RNA-Sequencing-Data/README.md

 # Benchmarking-the-Autoencoder-Design-for-Imputing-Single-Cell-RNA-Sequencing-Data

 This repository contains the R and Python code to create the result in the paper 'Benchmarking the Autoencoder Design for Imputing Single-Cell RNA Sequencing Data'.
+The data used in this study is available at [Zenodo repository](https://zenodo.org/record/7504311#.Y7ei0naZMuK).

 ## Code Structure